 It can take a lot of time to understand the Vision and note how strategic business decisions will affect the direction of the product.
 There is a danger that many details of the Product Owner’s Vision can remain tacit.
 A good Product Owner may have an agile spirit, knowing that it can benefit the enterprise to change the details of Product Increments when new information emerges.
 But good Product Owners also have a “plan B” in their back pocket to deal with some of the challenges and changes they can foresee.
 These may include some specific feature as an alternative to another, or just multiple different release sequences of the same Product Increments.
 The best Product Owners make these alternatives visible.

 Yet these options don’t have a proper place on the Product Backlog.
 The Product Backlog shows one delivery ordering of one set of Product Increments.
 It must reflect a committed ordering of deliverables by the Product Owner in light of the best current information.
 However, this information changes Sprint by Sprint and hour by hour.
 It’s important to have a place to remember the possible directions that the Scrum Team has explored and which are still open to possible deployment, subject to business conditions and other criteria that might change.
-You want to keep all of the “known knowns” and “known unknowns” visible to the entire Scrum Team and other stakeholders.
+You want to keep all product direction decisions, all of the “known knowns,” and all “known unknowns” visible to the entire Scrum Team and other stakeholders.

 You could track all of these options on one Product Backlog and just move the unlikely PBIs to the bottom.
 However, that may lose information about the dependencies between PBIs and timing information that is important to the Release Plan.
 In other words a Product Backlog is 1-dimensional and you would need to add complex annotations to express multiple deployment options; this would leave it less transparent.